 - Institutions will begin receiving FAFSA data in Mid-March of 2024.

 - If you have any questions, you can contact a FAFSA customer service representative at 1.800.4.FED.AID (1.800.433.3243).

 FAFSA Submission Summary (Formerly SAR)

 The Department of Education typically takes 3–5 business days to fully process your FAFSA once you have submitted a complete application.
-Once your FAFSA is fully processed, you will receive a Student Aid Report (SAR) that will indicate any issues with your application and your potential next steps.
-If there are any errors or issues that you need to resolve, you will need to follow the instructions listed on the SAR to correct them.
-Your Student Aid Report will also include your expected family contribution as calculated by the Department of Education.
+Once your FAFSA is fully processed, you will receive a FAFSA Submission Summary (formerly SAR) that will include the information you provided on your FAFSA.
+If there are any errors or issues that you need to resolve, you will need to follow the instructions listed on the FAFSA Submission Summary (FSS) to correct them.
+Your FSS (formerly SAR) will also include your Student Aid Index (SAI).

-    The information that is reported on your SAR is also sent to the schools you listed on your FAFSA.
-Drexel University should receive your FAFSA data at the same time you receive your SAR.
+The information that is reported on your FSS (formerly SAR) is also sent to the schools you listed on your FAFSA.
+Typically, Drexel University should receive your FAFSA data approximately 2–3 days after you receive your FSS (formerly SAR).
+However, due to the FAFSA Simplification Act, Drexel won't start receiving 2025 FAFSA data until early February 2024.
+This means we won't be able to notify students that we've received their FAFSA until February 2024.

-    In order to be considered for most types of financial aid programs, domestic students must complete the FAFSA by the deadlines listed below:
+In order to be considered for most types of financial aid programs, domestic students should complete the FAFSA by the priority deadlines listed below:

 |New Graduate Applicants